ragyakaul/datawrangling/README.md

 [The db files are the databases used in the second course]

 All code credit in the chapters & lessons goes to the official examples given in the respective book/course.
-My work is demonstrated in the exercises.
+My work is demonstrated in the 'exercises'.